This post contains affiliate links. If you buy through these links, I may earn a small commission.

 You want your carboy up high, so you don’t have to move it up before racking next time.
 Every time you move the carboy, the sediment at the bottom will start to move throughout the liquid again.

 Before you bottle it, rack it down one last time into another clean carboy.
-You want to make sure to leave all the sediment behind.
+Then, let it sit for another four or five days so any sediment left has a chance to fall to the bottom.
+You always want to make sure to leave all the sediment behind.

 When it comes to making wine, you simply cannot rack it too many times.
 Some people will rack the wine four or five times before they bottle.
 What you are trying to do is make sure you have no sediment left at the bottom of the carboy, before racking into the individual bottles.